ionify/ionify/README.md

 { on: "my.ion@"
 , do:
     function confirm (ion)
+      { /This method's called for each ion with/
+      + /an id matching "my.ion".
+It then      /
+      + /confirms the ion's developer...       /

-      { if (ion.re.by != "a.developer") return
+      ; if (ion.re.by != "a.developer") return

-      ~ / ion confirmed to be as expected so... /
-      ~ / do something with it /
+      ~ /...before using it/
+      + {log: ion.re.is}
       }
 }

-~
++
 { re:
     { id: "my.ion"
     , by: "a.developer"
+    , is: "a very simple module"
     }
-    ,
-  data: "a very simple example"
 }

-~
++
 { re:
     { id: "my.ion"
     , by: "a.different.developer"
+    , is: "another very simple module"
     }
-    ,
-  data: "another very simple example"
 }
 ;
 ```